Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 A dramatic moment of death is a perfect send-off and ending for one of the members of the Exalted.

-Likewise, central Non-Player Character deaths should be determined by the Storyteller, although they must bribe all the Players with a **Strife Point** to avoid such a fate--something that the Players are allowed to reject should they so choose.

 #### Recurring Antagonist Defeat